igemsoftware2017/NCTU_Formosa/predict model/SCM/README.md

 Optimization
 ---------
-Use `optimize_max.py` to make and optimize the scoring card
+Use `optimize_max.py` to build up and optimize the scoring card model.
 ```
 python optimize_max.py -f [datafile]
 ```